orchardtree/intro-the-shell-ide/README.md

 You may sometimes hear the shell referred to as your "command line" or "terminal" or "console".
-There are some subtle differences between each of those terms, but by and large you can think of these as referring to ways of interacting with the shell.
+There are some subtle differences between each of those terms, but by and large you can think of these as referring to ways of interacting with the terminal.

-## Recognize Operating Systems Providing a Shell
+## Recognize Operating Systems Providing a Terminal

-All operating systems (MacOS, Windows, and Linux / Unix) provide a shell!
-While developers often disagree about which  is the best, time has borne out that they nearly all agree that a shell-based interface is a power-tool they can't live without.
+All operating systems (MacOS, Windows, and Linux / Unix) provide a terminal!
+While developers often disagree about which operating system is the best, time has borne out that they nearly all agree that a terminal-based interface is a power-tool they can't live without.

 ## Conclusion

-Ultimately a shell is a way for you to interact with your computer.
+Ultimately a terminal is a way for you to interact with your computer.
 It's a different style than the point-and-click graphical user interfaces that you might know, but it is incredibly powerful and is the workbench of many developers.
-Shell interfaces are provided by all major operating systems and are marked by their prompt, evaluation, response cycle.
+Terminal interfaces are provided by all major operating systems and are marked by their prompt, evaluation, response cycle.